FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

 - This is called **"rain on grid"**, and it is different from assigning rainfall to subcatchments.

 .. tip::
    Rain on grid works well for small projects.
-For large areas, use **spatial variability** (see below).
+For large areas, continue to **Step 4**.

 Step 4: Sample a Rainfall Raster (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~